stanford-crfm/levanter/docs/tutorials/Training-On-Audio-Data.md

 ### Data Preprocessing
 Using Levanter's [Ray](https://docs.ray.io/en/latest/) based pre-processing and caching, you can apply further tokenization and feature extraction in the background while your model is training.

-By default, you can define both `tokenizer` and `preprocessor` from HuggingFace.
+By default, you can define both the `tokenizer` and `preprocessor` from HuggingFace.
 By default, if no tokenizer is provided Levanter will fall back to the one defined by the `preprocessor`.
 Regardless of the tokenization, the Pre-Processor will always be used to convert the time-domain audio data into the expected input for your model, such as Log-Mel-Spectrograms for Whisper.

 Below is an example which defines the preprocessor using the Whisper pre-processor from OpenAI, but switched the tokenizer to a simple character-level tokenizer used in prior-ASR work.
 ```yaml